Milwaukee County Transit System: History

-Public transit operations began in Milwaukee during 1860.
-The service consisted of two horse drawn cars.
-On June 1, 1975, Milwaukee County took over the bus system and established the Milwaukee County Transit System after taking over the assets of the Milwaukee & Suburban Transport Company, a private operator.
+Public transit operations began in Milwaukee in 1860.
+The service consisted of two horse-drawn cars.
+On June 1, 1975, Milwaukee County took over what had become a bus system run by the Milwaukee & Suburban Transport Company, a private operator, and established the Milwaukee County Transit System.

 In 2009, Wisconsin Governor Jim Doyle proposed a three-county Regional Transit Authority that would incorporate MCTS.
 The proposal faced opposition from some lawmakers and the Regional Transit Authority was never created.

-In late 2013 into the early part of 2014, MCTS began debuting new technology onboard buses.
-This included introducing real-time bus information allowing passengers to track the exact location of buses, new fareboxes and an electronic fare system by virtue of a smart card (M•CARD), and a stop announcement system complete with visual and audio information.
-Clever Devices is the provider of the real-time bus information and stop annunciator system, whereas the new fareboxes were provided by Scheidt & Bachmann.
+In late 2013 and into the early part of 2014, MCTS began debuting new technology onboard buses.
+This included introducing real-time bus information allowing passengers to track the exact location of buses, new fareboxes and an electronic fare system by virtue of a smart card (M•CARD), and a stop-announcement system complete with visual and audio information.
+Clever Devices is the provider of the real-time bus information and stop-annunciator system, whereas the new fareboxes were provided by Scheidt & Bachmann.

 MCTS NEXT

-In 2018, MCTS began a comprehensive study and overview of the entire fixed-route system and began the process of implementing a new system with faster service, more connections, and easier-to-understand routes.
-Multiple community meetings and forums were held to gather public input on the project.
-Prior to the project, only about 40% of the system was high-frequency routes, defined as routes on which buses come every 15 minutes during peak hours.
-The consensus from the study was that riders wanted faster service and were willing to walk extra distance to bus stops.
-MCTS presented two options - transition the system to an 80-20 model, meaning 80% of the routes would be high-frequency, or a 60-40 model with 60% of the routes high-frequency, the latter being what the public ultimately decided.
+In 2018, MCTS began a comprehensive study of the entire fixed-route system and began the process of implementing a new system with faster service, more connections, and easier-to-understand routes.
+Multiple community meetings and forums were held to get public input on the project.
+Before the project, only about 40% of the system was high-frequency routes, defined as routes on which buses come every 15 minutes during peak hours.
+The consensus from the study was that riders wanted faster service and were willing to walk the extra distance to bus stops.
+MCTS presented two options – transition the system to an 80-20 model, meaning 80% of the routes would be high-frequency, or a 60-40 model with 60% of the routes high-frequency, the latter being what the public ultimately decided on.
 MCTS analyzed every bus stop in the system and removed some lightly used bus stops to speed up service.
-The system overhaul was implemented in 3 phases in 2021, with the first one beginning March 7.
-This phase involved Routes 15, 19, 31, 33, 35, 51, 52, 63, and the introduction of new routes 20 and 68.
-The second phase was implemented June 6, 2021, and involved changes to routes PurpleLine, 12, 14, 21, 53, 57 and 80, with new routes 11, 34, 58 and 88 being introduced.
-The final phase of the project, implemented August 29, 2021, affected routes BlueLine, 22, 28, 54, 55, 56, 60, 76, with new routes 18, 66 and 92 and the retirement of routes 64 and 67.
-The reimagined transit system was accompanied by a 14% increase in ridership after the first phase was implemented.
+The system overhaul was implemented in three phases during 2021, starting on March 7.
+This first phase included modifications to several routes and introduced two new ones.
+The second phase, starting on June 6, 2021, involved changes to the PurpleLine and various numbered routes, plus four new additions.
+The final phase started on August 29, 2021, affected the BlueLine and multiple other routes, added three new ones, and retired two lines.
+Ridership increased by 14% after the first phase was implemented.